Iwan

-An iwan (ایوان, eyvān, also romanized as ivan or ivān/īvān, إيوان, ’īwān) is a rectangular hall or space, usually vaulted, walled on three sides, with one end entirely open.
+An iwan (ایوان, also ivan or ivān/īvān; إيوان) is a rectangular hall or space, usually vaulted, walled on three sides, with one end entirely open.
 The formal gateway to the iwan is called pishtaq, a Persian term for a portal projecting from the facade of a building, usually decorated with calligraphy bands, glazed tilework, and geometric designs.
 Since the definition allows for some interpretation, the overall forms and characteristics can vary greatly in terms of scale, material, or decoration.

-Iwans are most commonly associated with Islamic architecture; however, the form is pre-Islamic Iranian in origin and was invented much earlier and fully developed in Mesopotamia around the third century CE, during the Parthian period.
+Iwans are most commonly associated with Islamic architecture; however, the form is pre-Islamic Iranian in origin and was invented much earlier and fully developed in Mesopotamia around the third century CE, during the Parthian era.

 Etymology

 Iwan is a Persian word that was subsequently borrowed into other languages such as Arabic and Turkish.
 The New Persian form is eyvān and its etymology is unclear.

 A theory by scholars like Ernst Herzfeld and Walter Bruno Henning proposed that the root of this term is Old Persian apadāna, but this is no longer taken for granted.
 The word apadāna appears in what modern scholars call the Apadana palace at Persepolis, where king Darius I declares in an inscription: "I, Darius, ... had this apadāna constructed".
 In this case, the word denoted a type of structure, the iwan proper and not the palace.

 The term in Old Persian means "unprotected", and the design allows the structure to be open to the elements on one side.
 At Persepolis, however, the apadāna takes the form of a veranda (a flat roof held up by columns rather than a vault) but is still open to the elements on only one side.

 By the time of the Parthian and the Sasanian Empires, the iwan had emerged as two types of structure: the old columned one and a newer vaulted structure; both, however, carrying the same native name of apadana/iwan, because both types are open on one side to the elements.

 Ivan is an alternative form of the name, used in Iran, reflecting the Persian pronunciation.